-- Sec.
-97. Digital Payments for Government Financial Transactions.
-All national government agencies, SUCs, GOCCs, and LGUs shall utilize safe and efficient digital disbursements in the payment of goods, services and other disbursements, and offer a digital mode of collecting payments for taxes, fees, tolls, and other charges and impositions, subject to the guidelines to be issued by the DOF, in coordination with the BSP, COA, DBM, BTr, BIR, and other relevant government agencies.
-The agencies may use facilities of government servicing banks and engage the services of established Financial Service Providers registered with the BSP: Provided, That only interoperable digital payment solutions which are compliant with the National Retail Payment System Framework shall be availed, subject to the procurement laws, rules and regulations. - Sec.
-98. Submission of Annual Reports and Audited Financial Statements on Accounts Deposited Outside of the National Treasury.
-All departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs authorized by law to retain or use income and deposit the same outside of the National Treasury shall submit their respective audited financial statements, annual reports and narrative report stating therein a detailed description of the utilization of funds through the following: - (a) URS or other electronic means for reports not covered by the URS; and - (b) Agency's website.
+Sec.
+94. Digital Payments for Government Financial Transactions.
+All national government agencies, SUCs, GOCCs, and LGUs shall utilize safe and efficient digital disbursements in the payment of goods, services and other disbursements, such as government purchase cards, and offer a digital mode of collecting payments for taxes, fees, tolls, and other charges and impositions, in accordance with E.O.
+No. 170, s.
+2022.
+The agencies may use facilities of government servicing banks and engage the services of established Financial Service Providers registered with the BSP: PROVIDED, That only interoperable digital payment solutions which are compliant with the National Retail Payment System Framework shall be availed, subject to the existing government procurement laws, rules, and regulations.

+Sec.
+95. Submission of Annual Reports and Audited Financial Statements on Accounts Deposited Outside of the National Treasury.
+All departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs authorized by law to retain or use income and deposit the same outside of the National Treasury shall submit their respective audited financial statements, annual reports and narrative report stating therein a detailed description of the utilization of funds through the following:

+- (a) URS or other electronic means for reports not covered by the URS; and - (b) Agency's website.